rclone/rclone/docs/content/drive.md

 You can disable server side copies with `--disable copy` to download and upload the files if you prefer.

+#### Limitations of Google Docs ####

-Google docs will appear as size -1 in `rclone ls` and as size 0 in anything which uses the VFS layer, eg `rclone mount`, `rclone serve XXX`.
-This is because rclone can't find out the size of the Google Documents until they are downloaded.
-An unfortunate consequence of this is that you can't download Google docs using `rclone mount` - you will get a 0 sized file.
+Google docs will appear as size -1 in `rclone ls` and as size 0 in anything which uses the VFS layer, eg `rclone mount`, `rclone serve`.

+This is because rclone can't find out the size of the Google docs without downloading them.

+Google docs will transfer correctly with `rclone sync`, `rclone copy` etc as rclone knows to ignore the size when doing the transfer.

+However an unfortunate consequence of this is that you can't download Google docs using `rclone mount` - you will get a 0 sized file.
 If you try again the doc may gain its correct size and be downloadable.

 ### Duplicated files ###